Overview#

 See no_by_stats.

-parameter can be used to suppress all log output (using capture=None
+The capture parameter can be used to suppress all log output (using capture=None).
+This option is diabled by default (capture=False).

-will cause log messages to be printed all at once at the end of procedure execution, instead of printed immediately throughout execution.
+Specifying capture=True will cause log messages to be printed all at once at the end of procedure execution, instead of printed immediately throughout execution.
 The difference may only be noticable during long running procedure calls.
-Using this option can improve performance in some cases, such as when processing a very large number of by groups and without specifying no_by_stats=True
+Using this option can improve performance in some cases, such as when processing a very large number of by groups and without specifying no_by_stats=True.

 Jupyter Notebooks and Missing Log Messages